SassDoc/sassdoc/CONTRIBUTING.md

 ## Filling a bug

 So you think you've found a bug?
 Likely.
 We're all humans after all!
-Before even opening an issue, you have to know how SassDoc is architectured so you can submit an issue in the accurate repository:
+Before even opening an issue, you have to know how SassDoc is architected so you can submit an issue in the accurate repository:

 * [Core](https://github.com/sassdoc/sassdoc): API (you're here)
 * [Theme](https://github.com/sassdoc/sassdoc-theme-light): Theme, templates and styles